Stand with Ukraine flag

 • Check the “Enable polygon edit” checkbox to add a polygon editing menu to the map.
 With these tools, you can add a new polygon, move points of an existing polygon, move the entire polygon, cut the polygon area, or delete the polygon directly on the map widget.

 • Show or hide the label on the polygon.
-Change the text of the label or specify a function for the label to dynamically display data based on conditions you specify.
+Change the text of the label or specify a function for the label to dynamically display data based on conditions you determined.

 • Customize the appearance of your polygon by changing the stroke color, adjusting its opacity, and modifying the weight to better suit your visual needs.
 You can also set up a polygon stroke color function.
 This allows the stroke color to change automatically based on certain conditions or data, adding interactivity to your visualization.